PricelessToolkit/SOILSENS-V5W/README.md

      - **MQTT Server IP, Port, Username, Password:** Provide MQTT broker details.
        - Usually, the MQTT server IP is the same as the Home Assistant IP.
        - Usually, the MQTT port is 1883.
+   - For Basic-WiFi mode: "NEW Firmware SoilSens-V5W_3Mod"
+     - **WiFi SSID:** Enter your WiFi network name. ⚠️ SSID of the WiFi can’t have letters like å,ä,ö, and so on…
+     - **Password:** Enter the WiFi password.
+     - **MQTT Server IP, Port, Username, Password:** Provide MQTT broker details.

 After entering the necessary information, click **Submit** to save the configuration.
 The sensor will restart with the new settings.